The Noise Is Not Neutral

 Noise is not neutral.

 What you see repeatedly begins to influence what you consider normal.
 What you consume consistently begins to shape your creative instincts.
-Over time, it becomes difficult to distinguish between what is original and what has been absorbed.
+Over time it becomes difficult to distinguish between what is original and what has simply been absorbed from the environment around you.
+This is where subtle misalignment begins, not through obvious distraction but through gradual contamination that is almost impossible to notice while it is happening.

-Scripture speaks to this pattern clearly.
-In Romans 12:2, the instruction is to not be conformed to the patterns of this world, but to be transformed through the renewing of the mind.
+Scripture speaks to this pattern directly.
+In Romans 12:2, the instruction is to not be conformed to the patterns of this world but to be transformed through the renewing of the mind.
 This is not abstract guidance.
 It is practical.
+Transformation requires separation, not permanent withdrawal, but intentional distance.
+Without that distance, conformity becomes inevitable, not through rebellion but through slow absorption.

-Without that space, everything begins to blend and when everything blends, clarity is lost.
+Without that space, everything begins to blend.
+And when everything blends, clarity is the first thing lost.

-The goal is not to eliminate influence but to become aware of it because once you recognise that noise is shaping you, you can begin to decide what you allow to remain.
+The goal is not to eliminate influence.
+It is to become aware of it, because once you recognise that noise is shaping you, you can begin to decide what you allow to remain.

 Realignment